DOI-ONRR/doi-extractives-data/_downloads/default.md

   <li class="downloads-download_links">
     <a href="{{site.baseurl}}/downloads/federal-production/" class="link-no_under"><h3 id="federal-lands-and-waters">Federal lands and waters</h3></a>
     <p>Commodity volumes of natural resources extracted from federal land and waters.
 This dataset is from the <a href="http://www.onrr.gov/">Office of Natural Resources Revenue</a> (ONRR), which is part of the Department of the Interior.
-We have versions of these datasets available for calendar years 2007-2016 and for fiscal years 2008-2017.</p>
+We have versions of these datasets available for calendar and fiscal years 2008-2017.</p>
     <a href="{{site.baseurl}}/downloads/federal-production/">
       {% include data_and_docs.html %}
     </a>